-KUALA LUMPUR: Nine Malaysian companies have been included in Forbes Asia's Best Under a Billion 2025 list, which puts the spotlight on 200 Asia-Pacific companies with annual sales above US\$10mil and below US\$1bil.
+PETALING JAYA: Nine Malaysian companies have been included in Forbes' Asia's Best Under a Billion 2025 list, which puts the spotlight on 200 Asia-Pacific companies with annual sales above US\$10mil and below US\$1bil.

-The nine Malaysian companies in this year's list are Able Global Bhd ⚠, Crescendo Corp Bhd ⚠, Frontken Corp Bhd No, Hibiscus Petroleum Bhd No, Hup Seng Industries Bhd No, ITMax System Bhd No, Kerjaya Prospek Group Bhd No, Pekat Group Bhd No and Scientex Bhd No.
+The nine Malaysian companies in this year's list are Able Global Bhd ⚠, Crescendo Corp Bhd ☒, Frontken Corp Bhd ☒, Hibiscus Petroleum Bhd ☒, Hup Seng Industries Bhd ☒, ITMax System Bhd ☒, Kerjaya Prospek Group Bhd ☒, Pekat Group Bhd ☒ and Scientex Bhd ☒.

-There are fewer Malaysian companies on the list in 2025 as compared to the 11 that made it in 2024.
+There are fewer Malaysian companies on the list this year compared to the 11 that made it last year.

 Able Global was the only Malaysian company that appeared in both years.

-Malaysia's nine inclusions gives it the third-most representation on the list among countries in Southeast Asia, with only Thailand (17) and Indonesia (10) featuring more companies.
+Malaysia's nine inclusions gives it the third-highest representation on the list among countries in South-East Asia, with only Thailand with 17 and Indonesia 10 featuring more companies.

-"With trade tensions looming over the Asia-Pacific region, growth is predicted to continue to slow, according to the International Monetary Fund.
+"With trade tensions looming over the Asia-Pacific, growth is predicted to continue to slow, according to the International Monetary Fund.